rithmschool/react_curriculum/Unit-03/01-react_native_setup_and_styling.md

 react-native link
 ```

 Now you should have access to that module in your code.

+__EXERCISE 2__

 Try adding an icon to your app!
-You can see the icon example in their [docs](https://github.com/oblador/react-native-vector-icons)
+You can see an icon example in the [react native vector icon docs](https://github.com/oblador/react-native-vector-icons)

+__EXERCISE 3__

+Create the following mock up in react native

 ### Exercise Solutions